Giancarlo Stanton Preview, Player Props: Yankees vs. Astros

 Giancarlo Stanton At The Plate

-- In 35.7% of his games this season, Stanton has had at least one RBI.
-He's picked up more than one in 19% and driven in three or more of his team's runs in five contests.
+- Stanton has had an RBI in 30 games this year (35.3%), including 16 multi-RBI outings (18.8%).
+He has also driven in three or more of his team's runs in five contests.

-- In 31 of 84 games this year, he has scored, and six of those games included multiple runs.
+- He has scored in 37.6% of his games this year, with two or more runs scored in 7.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.